scaife-viewer/scaife-viewer.org/standoff_toc.md

 * In a widget there is the question of how a user decides which TOC(s) to display.
 * It would be nice to support the display of multiple TOCs simulateously (potentially in multiple widgets).
 * The TOCs selection could itself be a separate widget (and page).
-* TOCs themselves could be grouped as a TOC.
+* TOCs themselves could be grouped as a TOC (which would provide a potential solution for TOC selection)
 * It would be useful (possibly as a latest step) to reverse index TOCs so the API can say which TOCs contain the passage currently being read.

 ## Other Related Features / Epics / Considerations

 * an entire library-like functionality could be built with this but we don't have to start with this in mind
-* it would be useful if the TOCs could be use independently of the rest of Scaife for things like vocab.perseus.org
+* it would be useful if the TOCs could be used independently of the rest of Scaife for things like vocab.perseus.org
 * the TOCs could be a way to capture the results of a search or library filter